ScaxCodes/odin-weather-app/README.md

 # odin-weather-app
-A weather forecast site using weather API, practicing asynchronous code.
+A weather forecast site using the weather API, practicing asynchronous code.